Kyriosity/read-write/README+/pencraft/README+/opuses/freestyle/SW_architect-aTake.md

 ### Dissonance

-Reputable software manufacturers hire _architects_, and they are the central figures at many IT events, and there's certification after all.
+Reputable software manufacturers hire _architects_, and they are the central figures at many IT events, there's certification after all.

 First, *software architect* sounds cool.
 Then it may mean a permanent transit to a level over developers but still tech.
 It may be just a dream of one enlightened to draw beautiful top diagrams without digging in the dirty code.
 It's often an alias for these posts and duties: